lsst-ts/ts_scheduler/doc/configuration/configuration.rst

     - If startup_database_ points to an existing file path:

-      1. Assume it is an observations database that the ``Driver``understands.
+      1. Assume it is an observations database that the ``Driver`` understands.
-      2. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.parse_observation_database>` to retrieve a list of observations
+      2. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.parse_observation_database>` to retrieve a list of observations.
       3. Call :py:method:`Driver <lsst.ts.scheduler.driver.Driver.cold_start>`, passing in the result of the previous call.

-      If any of these steps fails, it will reject the ``start`` command and remain in STANDBY.
+      If any of these steps fail, it will reject the ``start`` command and remain in STANDBY.

     - If neither of the above;